Skip to main content

 Oral Hygiene

-• DO NOT brush the extraction site for the first 24 hours
+• Do not brush the extraction site for the first 24 hours

 • After 24 hours, gently rinse with warm salt water (1 tsp salt in 8 oz water) after meals and before bed